Kourtney Kardashian Pulls Funny Faces With Her Youngest Child On Reign Disick’s Birthday

 Kourtney Kardashian typically looks chic and sophisticated on social media, but Saturday’s Instagram post was a fun exception.
-As she and her youngest child, Reign Disick, celebrated the little boy’s birthday, the two family members bonded by pulling a few funny faces for the camera.
+As she and her youngest child, Reign Disick, celebrated the little boy’s birthday, the mother and son bonded by pulling a few funny faces for the camera.

 Both Reign and Kourt opened their mouths wide, showing their teeth as they appeared to be astonished.

-Then, in the second snap, the two family members seemed to be saying “Oh.”
+Then, in the second snap, the two seemed to be saying “Oh.”

 When the image was captured, their mouths had formed small holes and their eyes were intense.
 Reign seemed to really have the hang of the game because he even squinted as he did what he was probably told to do, causing his tiny nose to crinkle.